 Curriculum & Course Descriptions

 Examinations are held for each clinical rotation and lecture unit.
-To continue in the Medical Laboratory Science/Medical Technology Program, the student must maintain an average "C" (70%) or above in each major course of study, and demonstrate an aptitude and fitness for the profession of Medical Laboratory Science/Medical Technology as indicated by the written evaluations of his or her clinical performance.
+To continue in the Medical Laboratory Science Program, the student must maintain an average "C" (70%) or above in each major course of study, and demonstrate an aptitude and fitness for the profession of Medical Laboratory Science as indicated by the written evaluations of his or her clinical performance.
+All clinical rotations are conducted onsite in the hospital laboratory with the following exceptions: MRVBC blood donor collection site and MRVBC donor processing center for one day site visits.

 The student is presented with a certificate of completion upon graduation.